 The point is that depression is difficult to diagnose, unless extreme cases.
 Many people who suffer from depression can’t place exactly why they feel the way that they feel.
-There are many signs that you need to keep an eye out for, but depression isn’t necessarily a light switch that gets thrown on.
+There are many signs that you need to keep an eye out for.
+However, depression isn’t necessarily a light switch that gets thrown on.
 It can be a gradual state one gets to slowly.

 Depression is Serious:

-According to the world Health Organization, depression is the fourth costliest disease in the world.
-According to NIMH 19 million American adults live with clinical depression and it is projected to be the number-one disease burden in high-income countries, surpassing HIV and heart disease.
-Depression breads depression.
+According to the World Health Organization, depression is the fourth costliest disease in the world.
+According to NIMH 19 million American adults live with clinical depression and it is projected to be the number one disease burden in high-income countries, surpassing HIV and heart disease.
+Depression breeds depression.
 The earlier in life depression occurs, the more likely it will recur; the longer it goes untreated, the more difficult it is to treat; and children of depressed parents are significantly more likely to develop depression.

 Depression debilitates people.
-If doesn’t only affect physically and mentally but affects jobs, relationships and entire families.
-Medication alone has been proven to not be long term effective.
+It doesn’t only affect physically and mentally but affects jobs, relationships and entire families.
+Medication alone has been proven to not be long term effects.
 In combination with psychotherapy is the treatment recommended.
 Psychotherapy is helpful by providing people with new ways of thinking and expressing their feelings.
-Psychotherapy also provides a new way of looking at reality as well as coping skills to handle the same situation or life circumstance in a more effective and healthy way.
+Psychotherapy also provides a new way of looking at reality.
+In addition, it is coping skills to handle the same situation or life circumstance in a more effective and healthy way.

 In more chronic cases, counseling psychotherapy helps to process and heal the underlying issues that are causing the symptoms, conducing to longer term relief.
 Most people that had some adverse situations in childhood are more prompt to chronic depression.
 See ACE study. https://www.cdc.gov/violenceprevention/childabuseandneglect/acestudy/index.html